 The Fundy Geological Museum is located just off the main business district.
 The Fundy Geological Museum features a fascinating collection of semi-precious gems and minerals that are found on the Parrsboro shore.
 Tools and methods used to turn the gems into jewelry are also displayed.
 Ask for a tour.

-Around the corner from the Town Hall located in the centre of town is a giant statue of Glooscap, the mythical Mi'kmaq warrior who, legend says, created the Fundy tides and scattered the gems (his grandmother's jewelry) along the Minas Shore.
+Around the corner from the former Town Hall, now known as the Parrsboro Service Centre, is a giant statue of Glooscap, the mythical Mi'kmaq warrior who, legend says, created the Fundy tides and scattered the gems (his grandmother's jewelry) along the Minas Shore.

 Ottawa House By-The-Sea Museum, located just 3 miles from downtown Parrsboro, was once owned by Sir Charles Tupper, MD, a distinguished Nova Scotian Politician who was Prime Minister of Canada for 16 days in 1896.
 Ottawa House is open as a Museum and has displays on shipbuilding, early education and the Victorian era.
 From the veranda of Ottawa House you see Partridge Island, which is now joined to the mainland.
 In 1869, during a ferocious storm known as the Saxby Gale, storm waters drove the beach inland, creating a large bar that connected the island to the mainland.